pathmodel/pathmodel/README.rst

 Using git
 ~~~~~~~~~

-At this moment, the package can be installed only using python setup.
-But when the git will become public, a pip package would be created.
+The package can be installed either using python setup or pip install (see below)

 .. code:: sh